Your Porto Itinerary: An Honest Guide

 One thing jumps to the forefront of our minds when we think of Porto;

 Port the energy.
 The locals have such passion for their way of life which makes it a truly worthwhile place to visit.
 The restaurants, bars and shops are so clearly the manifestation of the hard work and vibrant vision of talented connoisseurs.
 Set beside the River Douro, whose residents on either side have a light-hearted Montague vs Capulet kind of relationship, this picturesque town is packed full of attractions.
-So grab a drink and kick back while we guide you through our ultimate Porto itinerary – you’ll feel like a local in no time.
+So grab a drink and kick back, because here at Plum Guide, we've done the hard work for you.
+With our ultimate Porto itinerary – you’ll feel like a local in no time.

 Porto is steep.
 There are steps and there are cobbles so we suggest you wear shoes you can scale in (but that’s your prerogative).
 Start with Palácio da Bolsa because of it’s impressive neoclassical facade and surprising interiors, but also because it’s at the top of the hill (of the old town).
 We wouldn’t blame you if you skipped everything in this building and headed straight for the Arab room.
 The intricate ornate detailing is impressive enough to eradicate all forms of jet lag and set you on the path to view the rest of the day through a cloud of golden sparkles.
 Now Porto has your attention, check out the other historic sights it has to offer.
 On our checklist?
 São Bento railway station, Torre dos Clérigos and Igreja de São Francisco.
 Then head on down to the river where you’ll naturally stumble across Cais da Ribeira – a collection of brightly coloured townhouses mark a lively commercial district filled with fishmongers, grocers and shoemakers.